Welcome to your directory of immigrating to Mexico

 *** 11) There are as many as 20 million Mexico-born Mexicans living in the USA (if not more).
 In contrast, although Mexican immigration officials claim that plenty of > U.S.-born < U.S. citizens reside in Mexico, we have not seen credible proof of this.
 We tend to believe that there are fewer than 100,000 (yes, one hundred thousand or less) U.S.-born U.S. citizens living in Mexico.
 A 500,000 estimate has been floated around, supposedly by the U.S. State Department and the Census Bureau, but that figure reportedly includes plenty of U.S. citizens who were actually born in Mexico and later benefited from the U.S.A.'s already very permissive immigration laws.

-Do Mexico's government's immigration reform demands of the USA not reflect a double standard, given the government's apparent lack of demonstrated interest in making Mexico's immigration laws nearly as hospitable to foreigners as the USA's already are?
-Don't some ranking members of Mexico's government not agree that the government there should do more for its people by finally addressing its problems involving monopolies in vital Mexican sectors such as telecommunications (as this informative article mentions, quoting Guillermo Ortiz who heads the Banco de México)?
+Do Mexico's government's immigration reform demands of the USA not reflect a double standard, given that government's apparent lack of demonstrated interest in making Mexico's immigration laws nearly as hospitable to foreigners as the USA's already are?
+Don't some ranking members of Mexico's government not agree that the government there should do more for its people by finally addressing its problems involving monopolies in vital Mexican sectors such as telecommunications?
 Does Mexico's foreign investment law not still restrict foreigners to mere 49% minority ownership of companies in sectors like land-based telecommunications provision and media ownership (among many others) even as the USA allows Mexicans to own 100% of such ventures in the USA?
-And can you believe how Mexico continues to favor its entrenched telecom companies by refusing to license out wireless broadband spectrum such as WiMax (as one can confirm here)?
-Wouldn't our governents' finally addressing legal shortcomings such as these help elevate Mexico's $9,000 annual GDP per capita to more closely resemble the USA's $40,000+ figure?
+Wouldn't our governents' finally addressing legal shortcomings such as these help elevate Mexico's annual GDP per capita figure to more closely resemble the USA's?

 We would like nothing better for our beloved friends in the USA's neighboring trading partner of Mexico than to see them get to leave their country only when they truly want to, instead of out of economic desperation as is still too often the case due to the predictable lack of jobs in Mexico resulting from its hostile environment for foreign investors.
 Is Mexico's governmental administration doing nearly enough to help Mexico's people though?
 And why did fewer than fifty thousand Mexicans residing in the USA even bother to register to vote (through absentee ballot) in the July 2006 Mexican federal elections, as Mexico's disappointed federal electoral institute can sadly confirm?
 Is it not a popular saying in Mexico that "the people have the government that they deserve"?
-Are we not weakening potential reformers in Mexico by offering a relatively unconditional safety valve through which oligarchs and certain government officials there can still rapidly discard the people they have enduringly neglected?
-Mexico has its impressive share of inspired and talented patriotic reformers whom we Americans would be proud to call our own fellow countrypersons.
-However, "stress is the mother of innovation" and the substantial availability of such a safety valve to the North undermines such aspiring reformers endeavors in Mexico.
-Does our entire North American region not suffer as a result?
-Is the most humane approach to this problem somehow not to empower such admirable and noble Mexican reformers in Mexico by applying our immigration laws better in the USA and even making them more like Mexico's?
-We predict that the resulting reforms would empower Mexicans and make further mass-immigration movements unnecessary.
-Can you imagine what a wonderful trading partner our Southern neighbor could then increasingly become?
+Is the USA not weakening potential reformers in Mexico by offering a relatively unconditional safety valve through which oligarchs and certain government officials down there can still rapidly discard the people whom they have enduringly neglected?
+Mexico has its impressive share of inspired and talented patriotic reformers whom many Americans would be proud to call their own fellow countrypersons.
+However, "stress is the mother of innovation" and the substantial availability of such a safety valve to the USA undermines such aspiring reformers' endeavors in Mexico.
+Does the entire North American region not suffer as a result?
+Is the most humane approach to this problem somehow not to empower such admirable and noble Mexican reformers in Mexico by applying U.S. immigration laws better in the USA and even making them more like Mexico's?
+We predict that the resulting reforms would empower Mexicans and make further mass-immigration movements northward unnecessary.
+Can you imagine what a wonderful trading partner the USA's Southern neighbor could then increasingly become?

 Incidentally, here is Mexico's immigration institute online: